zchee/golang-wiki/MinorReleases.md

 ## Making cherry-pick CLs

-_Note that only the authors of the original CL (or maintainers with the "impersonate" permission) have the ability to create the cherry-pick._
+_Note that only the authors of the original CL and approvers have the ability to create the cherry-pick._

 Once the main fix has been submitted to master, please make a cherry-pick CL to the applicable release branch.